ceph/ceph/doc/mgr/dashboard_plugins/motd.inc.rst

 Displays a configured `message of the day` at the top of the Ceph Dashboard.

-The importance of a MOTD can be configured via its severity, which is `info`, `warning` or `danger`.
+The importance of a MOTD can be configured by its severity, which is `info`, `warning` or `danger`.
 The MOTD can expire after a given time, this means it will not be displayed in the UI anymore.
 Use the following syntax to specify the expiration time: `Ns|m|h|d|w` for seconds, minutes,